At Grove Road School we uphold and teach pupils about British Values which are defined as:

 Democracy is an important value at our school.
 Pupils have the opportunity to have their voices heard in various ways: through regular pupil voice interviews through monitoring areas of the curriculum and through the House system.
 Each year, all children in the school are invited to vote in the election of House Captains.
 Year 5 children who would like to serve as House Captains, run an election campaign in which they explain their vision for their House.
 A secret ballot is then carried out, and the children in each House vote for their new leader.

 Every two weeks our serving Year 6 House Captains lead a House Forum in which children have the opportunity to air their views about various aspects of the school, from reflecting on the implementation of the behaviour system, to voting on the purchase of play equipment.
+Please see pictures below of our current Year 6 House Captains.

 The Rule of Law: